goofycoder/startup/LeanStartup.md

-## Measure

-- MVP: Minimum Viable Product
-- gauge the customer's reaction
-- measure the impact

-- If we are building something that nobody wants, it doesn't much matter if we're doing it on time and on budget.
-- assess the progress
-- You can’t measure results if you don’t have a yardstick
-- achievement-oriented person
-- hockey stick graph
-    - ideal in the rapid-growth company
-- Actionable metrics
-- executing with disipline
-- peer-driven learning method
-- disciplined
-- establish a baseline
-- pre-order: smoke test to measure customers' interest
-    - sign-up and trial rates
-- commit resource to the product
-- customer life-time value
-- test the riskiest assumption first
-- mitigate the risk
-- measure progress against a high bar

 ## Drivers of the company's growth model
 - The profitablility of each customer
 - The cost of acquiring new customers